OpenNBS/NoteBlockWorld/apps/frontend/posts/blog/2026-05-19_smithed-summit-2026.md

 > _The images above are a courtesy of Smithed._

-**For a more detailed look into each region, check the [Summit announcement video](https://youtu.be/Ud33t4ZwmwI) for a fly-through of the world map!**
+For a more detailed look into each region, check the [Summit announcement video](https://youtu.be/Ud33t4ZwmwI) for a fly-through of the world map!

+<iframe width="560" height="315" src="https://www.youtube.com/embed/Ud33t4ZwmwI?si=FkkFQOtE1Ls9imQZ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## 🕛 Deadline